Prepositions with Exact times, Seasons, and Other Periods of Time

 - Mary started crying at the end of the movie.

-You say in the morning and in the afternoon but at night.
+You say in the morning, in the afternoon, and in the evening but at night.

 “At present” means “now“ or “currently.”